myousefi2016/slepc4py/docs/source/overview.rst

 * Implicitly restarted Lanczos bidiagonalization (thick-restart Lanczos).

-For quadratic eigenvalue problems, the following methods are available:
+For polynomial eigenvalue problems, the following methods are available:

 * Use an eigensolver to solve the generalized eigenvalue problem obtained after linearization.

-* Q-Arnoldi, a memory efficient variant of Arnoldi for quadratic problems.
+* TOAR and Q-Arnoldi, memory efficient variants of Arnoldi for polynomial eigenproblems.

 Computation of interior eigenvalues is supported by means of the following methodologies: